IBM/couchbackup/README.md

 ### `couchrestore`

 * `13`: restore target database is not new and empty.
+* `60`: `attachments` option used for backup, but wasn't used for restore.
+* `61`: `attachments` option used for restore, but wasn't used for backup.

 ## Note on attachments

-TLDR; If you backup a database that has attachments `couchbackup` cannot restore it.
+TLDR; If you backup a database that has attachments without using the `attachments` option `couchbackup` can't restore it.

 As documented above `couchbackup` does not support backing up or restoring databases containing documents with attachments.

+The recommendation is to store attachments directly in an object store with a link in the JSON document instead of using the native attachment API.

+### With experimental `attachments` option

+The `attachments` option is provided as-is and is not supported.
+This option is for Apache CouchDB only and is experimental.
+Do not use this option with IBM Cloudant backups.

+### Without experimental `attachments` option

 Backing up a database that includes documents with attachments appears to complete successfully.
 However, the attachment content is not downloaded and the backup file contains attachment metadata.
 So attempts to restore the backup result in errors because the attachment metadata references attachments that are not present in the restored database.

-The recommendation is to store attachments directly in an object store with a link in the JSON document instead of using the native attachment API.